"Is grime really dead?"

 And this is coming from an insider with a genuine love for—and interest in—the scene (my newly-launched magazine is basically dedicated to it), and wants to see it win and continue to smash down doors, globally.
 But we're going to need more than magazine covers and moments to do that.

 It's almost as if we've been blinded by the lights of mainstream media, comfortable in knowing that grime is seen by the higher-ups as this leading voice of British youth.
-And while it definitely is that, it's like we're stuck in that 2009-2012 maze again where we don't know where the scene is headed, and because of that uncertainty, we're getting sub-par music.
+And while it definitely is that, it's like we're stuck in the 2009-2012 space again where we don't know where the scene is headed, and because of that uncertainty, we're getting sub-par music.
 It's too early to say whether we need a saviour like Meridian Dan and his 2013 "German Whip", but something's got to give.
 I'm also well aware of the new crop of young talent being pushed by the likes of DJ Argue—they're every bit needed for the scene to move on, but this isn't about shelling down radio and spinning raves for days; it's more the laxed attitudes of grime's core foundation.

 "I don't think the quality is as good as six months ago because people are rushing out music just to compete and stay relevant," says D Power, grime MC and founder of EB Records and Deja Vu FM.
 "Plus, I feel like a lot of the big grime acts are trying to make songs for the radio now, so when you're talking quality grime records, hardly any are connecting with the streets, or even the radio.
 What was the last actual—big!—grime record to wave down the roads?"